Kara-Suu

 Kara-Suu (Кара-Суу) is a town in Osh Region, Kyrgyzstan, in the Fergana Valley.
 The town is 23 km northeast of Osh and is the capital of Kara-Suu District.
 Its population was 26,609 in 2021.
 It is a major industrial and trade center, on the border with Uzbekistan.
-On the other side of the border is the town Qorasuv (before 1991: Ilyichovsk).
+On the other side of the border is the town Qorasuv.

+History

+During World War II, in 1942, the Artillery Training Centre of the Polish Anders' Army was based in Kara-Suu.
+Polish soldiers trained there before fighting Nazi Germany.

 After the dissolution of the Soviet Union, the Uzbek authorities destroyed the main bridge across the river, but cross-border trade continued via improvised ropeways that ferried goods and people across.